tesselslate/resetti/doc/troubleshooting.md

 sure that your framerates are not set to excessively low values (e.g. 1.)
 If none of these solve the problem, please open an issue with your configuration profile and more details on what problem you are experiencing.

-Additionally, you will need to click on each instance at least once before Atum handles the global reset hotkey.
-This is a bug with Atum.

 ### No instance with ID 0